stephangriesel/telerik-blogs/creating-a-responsive-grid-in-react.md

       { "name": "Volvo", "image": "https://imgur.com/hTkpXvw" }
     ]

 We need to create a `Companies.jsx` page.
-These component files don't have to use the `.jsx` format, they could just as well be a `.js` file.
-I typically use `.jsx` for any new component that returns JSX.
-Otherwise, I use `.js` that is a convention of mine and you do not have to follow it.
+These component files don't have to use the `.jsx` format, they could just as well use `.js` as the file extension.
+When I create a new component, I typically use `.jsx`.

     import React from 'react';
-    import companyList from './companiesList.json.json';
+    import companyList from './companyList.json';

     const Companies = () => {
       return (